aregtech/areg-sdk/README.md

 ## Development benefits

 Software developers can benefit by using AREG framework:
-* The automations and code generator help to focus on business logic.
+* The full automations of messaging and dispatching, and code generator help to focus on business logic.
-* The transparency of service location and modular design ease to simulate data layer to test the rest of codes.
+* The transparency of service location and modular design ease to simulate data layer to test the rest of the codes.
 * Featured logging scopes allow to filter special logs and priorities without recompiling the code.

-For the examples of generated codes, logs and modular design, see [examples](#examples).
+For the examples of generated codes, logs and modular design, see [_examples_](#examples) chapter.

 ## Challenges and solutions

 Traditionally, IoT devices are connected clients of cloud or fog servers to stream data from sensors for further processing.
-Since data is generated and collected at devices, it makes sense to provide network accessible (public) services directly on things.
+Since data is generated and collected at devices, it makes sense to provide network accessible (public) services directly on Things.
 Such a concept changes the role of connected devices and primarily solves the following challenges:
 * It significantly _increases data privacy_, which is a very important factor for sensitive data.
 * It _decreases data streaming_, which is a fundamental condition to optimize network communication.
 * It renders devices _more autonomous and more intelligent_ by providing network services directly in the environment of data origin.